The best mirrorless cameras under $1,000

 Other interesting cameras under $1,000

-If you weren’t necessarily thinking of buying a mirrorless camera, and you don’t mind not being able to change lenses, I’ve put together a selection of cameras that I find interesting.
+If you weren’t necessarily planning to buy a mirrorless camera, and you don’t mind not being able to change lenses, I’ve also put together a few other cameras I find interesting.
 All under the $1,000 mark, of course!

 Nikon COOLPIX P950

-Available from February 2020, the Nikon Coolpix P950 is a camera with an impressive zoom (x83), which corresponds to a focal length of 24 to 2000 mm.
-This model is ideal for photographing distant subjects, wildlife or landscapes.
-Its 16 MP sensor ensures satisfactory image quality, but is limited to ISO sensitivities below 800.
-Its tilting screen and electronic viewfinder make shooting easy.
+Available since February 2020, the Nikon Coolpix P950 is a camera with an impressive 83x zoom, equivalent to a 24-2000 mm focal range.
+This model is ideal for photographing distant subjects, wildlife, or landscapes.
+Its 16 MP sensor delivers satisfactory image quality, but it quickly shows its limits at higher ISO values.
+Its tilting screen and electronic viewfinder make shooting easier.

-In terms of construction, the camera is made entirely of plastic, which may give the impression of lower quality, but makes it lighter.
-It has a thumbwheel for manual focusing and exposure compensation.
+In terms of build, the camera is made mostly of plastic, which may feel less premium but helps keep the weight down.
+It includes a control dial for manual focusing and exposure compensation.
 However, there is no touchscreen or joystick, which is a shame.
-Finally, the battery life is 290 shots, which is still decent, but you’ll need to recharge it regularly.
+Battery life is rated at 290 shots, which is decent, but you’ll still need to recharge it regularly.

-In video, the P950 can record in 4K UHD at 30 fps without cropping or in Full HD at 60 fps.
-But the image quality is average, with a noticeable lack of sharpness and rolling shutter effects.
-All these limitations make this camera more suitable for amateur use than for professional projects.
+For video, the P950 can record 4K UHD at 30 fps without cropping, or Full HD at 60 fps.
+But image quality remains average, with a noticeable lack of sharpness and rolling shutter effects.
+These limitations make it better suited to amateur use than professional projects.

-Despite its shortcomings, the Nikon Coolpix P950 stands out for its zoom and versatility.
-You can use it for special occasions or for daytime wildlife photography.
-It allows you to capture subjects at a distance and in motion.
+Despite its shortcomings, the Nikon Coolpix P950 stands out for its zoom range and versatility.
+You can use it for specific needs or daytime wildlife photography.
+It allows you to capture distant subjects without investing in interchangeable lenses.

 Sony ZV-1 II

-Introduced in June 2023, the Sony ZV-1 II is an ideal camera for video.
-Its 20.1 megapixel sensor ensures good image quality.
-It also offers a digital zoom of up to 100mm without compromising image quality.
-What’s more, it has an adjustable touch screen, which is handy for shooting.
-The camera is compact and lightweight, weighing only 292 grams.
+Introduced in June 2023, the Sony ZV-1 II is a very good compact camera for video.
+Its 20.1 MP sensor delivers good image quality, and its 18-50 mm equivalent zoom is well suited to vlogging and everyday content creation.
+It also has a fully articulating touchscreen, which is convenient for filming yourself.
+The camera is compact and lightweight, weighing only 292 g.

-On the video front, the camera can record in 4K UHD at 30p and in Full HD at up to 120fps.
-S-Log 2 and S-Log 3 modes are ideal for creating professional cinematography projects.
-The triple-capsule, multidirectional microphone with windshield provides great sound quality, even outdoors.
-New features include Cinematic Vlog mode and an intuitive smartphone-style touch interface.
-What’s more, Dynamic Active Digital Stabilization improves the fluidity of your videos.
+On the video side, the camera records 4K UHD at 30p and Full HD at up to 120 fps.
+S-Log2 and S-Log3 modes are useful if you want more flexibility in post-production.
+The three-capsule directional microphone with windshield provides very good sound quality, even outdoors.
+New features include Cinematic Vlog mode and a more intuitive smartphone-style touch interface.
+Dynamic Active digital stabilization also helps make handheld footage smoother.

-In terms of use, the ZV-1 II is versatile and perfectly suited to video creation for those looking for a compact, high-performance model.
-Its ISO range of 125 to 12,800 and 24 fps burst rate are clear advantages for photography, although its f/4 aperture may limit its performance in low light.
+In use, the ZV-1 II is versatile and perfectly suited to video creation if you want a compact, high-performance model.
+Its ISO range of 125 to 12,800 and 24 fps burst rate are useful for photography too, although the lens becomes less bright at the long end, which can limit low-light performance.

 Sony RX100 VI

-Released in June 2018, the Sony RX100 VI presents itself as a compact and versatile camera.
-It stands out for its 8.3x zoom equivalent to 24-200mm, a significant improvement over the previous model (24-70mm).
-Its wide focal range is combined with SteadyShot optical stabilization.
-Its 20.1 MP sensor and Bionz X processor deliver solid performance.
+Released in June 2018, the Sony RX100 VI is a compact and versatile expert camera.
+It stands out for its 8.3x zoom equivalent to 24-200 mm, a major change from the previous 24-70 mm range.
+This useful focal range is combined with SteadyShot optical stabilization.
+Its 20.1 MP sensor and Bionz X processor still deliver solid performance.

-Speaking of performance, the mirrorless camera’s autofocus is ultra-fast, focusing in just 0.03s.
-In burst mode, the camera can reach 24 fps with continuous AF/AE tracking for 233 frames.
-For video, it can record in 4K UHD (25/30p) without cropping.
-There are also creative options such as slow motion at up to 960fps and S-Log3 profiles, perfect for more cinematic projects.
+In terms of performance, the RX100 VI’s autofocus is very fast, with focusing claimed at just 0.03 seconds.
+In burst mode, it can reach 24 fps with continuous AF/AE tracking.
+For video, it records 4K UHD without cropping.
+There are also creative options such as high-frame-rate slow motion and S-Log profiles for more cinematic projects.

-As you can see, the RX100 VI is perfect for photographers who are often on the go and are looking for excellent image quality and great versatility.
-I’d even go so far as to say that it’s a premium camera that delivers on all its promises (and at a great price)!
+As you can see, the RX100 VI is perfect for photographers who are often on the move and want excellent image quality with strong versatility.
+I’d even say it is a premium compact that still delivers on its promise, especially if you find it at a good price.

 If you’re interested in this type of camera, I suggest you read our article on the best expert compact cameras right now!